trivikverma/researchgroup/content/courses/epa1316-2020/_index.md

 This course has been developed using my research, input from colleagues at the faculty of Technology, Policy and Management at TU Delft and a few open-source teaching resources on the web.
 I am incredibly grateful to these developers for offering information openly,

 * Arribas-Bel, D. (2019).
-A course on geographic data science.
+[A course on geographic data science](https://jose.theoj.org/papers/10.21105/jose.00042).
 Journal of Open Source Education, 2(16), 42.
-* Introduction to Data Science taught at Harvard University by Pavlos Protopapas, Kevin A. Rader, and Chris Tanner.
+* Lab Materials extended from Introduction to Data Science taught at Harvard University by Pavlos Protopapas, Kevin A. Rader, and Chris Tanner.
 * All open-source material from [Geoff Boeing](https://geoffboeing.com/) at USC’s Sol Price School of Public Policy.

 ## License